The Girl Most Likely: Production notes

-By THOMAS M. PRYOR Special to The New York Times 29 Aug 1956: 25.

 Meeker dropped out, and Cliff Robertson was borrowed from Columbia.

 Filming took place from early September to early November 1956; additional scenes were shot the week of 8 Jan 1957.

 Release

 The film was completed by November 1956 but not released until November 1958.
 Producer Stanley Rubin later said the film "is really an orphan.
 Her father, RKO, died; her mother, U-I (which is releasing), is in a coma.
 The little girl is having to fend for itself."

 RKO meant to follow it up with Tempo starring Marge and Gower Champion, but it never was made.